Compare Courses Now

 Compare Personal Trainer Courses

-And read our expert advice on qualifying as a PT
+And read our expert advice on qualifying as a Personal Trainer

 Compare Personal Trainer Courses

-And read our expert advice on qualifying as a PT
+And read our expert advice on qualifying as a Personal Trainer

 The most important Initial check is - that you need to make sure that the actual provider you choose is a CIMSPA Training Provider Partner.
 A significant amount of Gyms and Leisure Facilities in the UK will only procure from CIMSPA approved training providers so it is very important to choose wisely.
 Warning: There are providers out there who may illegitimately claim to be CIMSPA approved training providers and may even illegitimately display the CIMSPA logo on their website - despite not being a CIMSPA approved training provider – so any provider needs double checking.